 With the number of apps for Android growing each day, people are at increased risk of downloading malware that may damage the phone or worse still, steal your data from the phone.
-This article takes a look at some of the most recent Android Malware Apps.
-We will discuss three in detail while providing you with a list of known Android malware apps in the last section of the article.
+This article takes a look at some of the most recent Android Malware Apps We will discuss in detail while providing you with a list of known Android malware apps i.e. i.e. list of infected Android apps in the last section of the article.

 Known Android Malware #1 – Security Defender

-The app named “Security Defender” is one among the popular phony malware apps.
+The app named “Security Defender” is one among the popular phony Android malware list 2018.
 Recently, Google Play Protect team had found the app spreading malware, showing unnecessary ads and tracking the user data.
 Therefore, the app is no more available in Google Play Store.

 Known Android Malware #2 – Advanced Boost